pandeysoni/pandeysoni.github.io/content/posts/2019-09-11-how-can-we-use-redis-connect-and-redis-queue-process-in-node-js.md

 });
 ```

+The same way, there is rpop method available which will work in a similar way as lpop, the only difference would be this will pop out the data from right side in place of left side from the queue list.

 ## Conclusion

-This way we can maintain queue in same redis-key.
-There is another methods available set(to set value for key), get(get value for key), del (delete key), rpop.
+This way we have maintained queue in redis.
+There is another methods available set(to set value for key), get(get value for key), del (delete key) and many more.